balena-io-modules/rendition/README.md

 ### HighlightedName

-By default the background color of a `HighlightedName` component is generated automatically from its `children` (which must be a string), though this can be overridden.
+By default, the background color of a `HighlightedName` component is generated automatically from its `children` (which must be a string), though this can be overridden.

 [View story source](https://github.com/balena-io-modules/rendition/blob/master/src/components/HighlightedName/story.js)